dimanikulin/fva/FVADocMD/WhatILearnedAsProductManager.md

 - **Features**.

 ## Product from user prospective
-&nbsp;&nbsp;&nbsp; As soon as high-level product documentation was ready, I decided to go deeper with more detail from the user's point of view.
+As soon as high-level product documentation was ready, I decided to go deeper with more detail from the user's point of view.

 ### Persona
-&nbsp;&nbsp;&nbsp; The first artifact I created was [Persona](../FVADocX/FVAToolSet-Persona.pdf) I downloaded a template [here](https://www.romanpichler.com/) and filled in the following fields:
+The first artifact I created was [Persona](../FVADocX/FVAToolSet-Persona.pdf) I downloaded a template [here](https://www.romanpichler.com/) and filled in the following fields:
 - **PICTURE & NAME** to answer the questions: **What does the persona look like?
 What is his/her name?** I chose a realistic and plausible picture and name.
 - **DETAILS** to answer the questions: **What are persona’s relevant characteristics and behaviors?** I wrote in demographics, such as age, gender, occupation, and income; psychographics, including lifestyle, social class, and personality; and behavioral attributes like usage patterns, attitudes and brand loyalty.